amandeepmittal/amanhimself.dev/src/content/blog/create-a-copy-as-markdown-for-mdx-documentation.md

 Using raw `.mdx` files on their own to add a feature such as a "copy as markdown" button on each page of your documentation site won't include the dynamic content stitched at runtime.

+> **Note:** This article is not a comprehensive guide to implementing the "copy as markdown" button.
+It is a high-level overview of the solution and implementation details for a Next.js based documentation site that I work on.

 ## Solution overview

 One way to solve this problem and implement the "copy as markdown" button is to identify the key tasks.
 In a typical MDX documentation site, the key tasks are: